 If used for its aroma, tie the leaves into a knot to bruise them as this will help the aroma to be released.

-When using them for the colour, prepare pandan extract by blending 6 pandan leaves with 250 ml of water until fine.
+For a thicker pandan extract, blend 6 pandan leaves with 250 ml of water until fine.
 Sieve and leave the pandan water refrigerated until dark green sediment appears at the bottom of the glass.
 This will take at least 3 days.
 Discard light green water as dark green sediment is the pandan extract.
 Pandan extract can be kept up to 5 days.
-Note: 6 pandan leaves will make about 1 to 1.5 tablespoon of pandan extract.
+Note: 6 pandan leaves will make about 1 to 1.5 tablespoon of thick pandan extract.